codingsoo/codingsoo.github.io1/pages/software_architecture/introduction_sa.md

 ![software_pl_shift](https://wardballoon.github.io/images/software_pl_shift.png)

  Why do we need software modeling?
-It makes it easier for team members to understand software clearly and in common, and helps improve the functionality and quality of the software system.
+It makes team members to understand software clearly and in common, and helps improve the functionality and quality of the software system.
 These advantages have led to a lot of research and use of modelling languages.

 ### 4+1 Modeling Views

+ 4 + 1 Modeling View is an example of the software architecture model.

 ![modeling_view](https://wardballoon.github.io/images/modeling_view.png)

  It is composed of four views (4) and the use case (1) affects participation in all four views.

 - Logical
     + Focus: Functional requirements of the system.
 It describes the requirements expressed in Use Case View to the structure and behavior of the system.